Mecklenburg County Assault Penalties

 Mecklenburg County assault penalties are significant, and a conviction can lead to long-term consequences.
 If you are facing charges, reach out to an experienced assault lawyer.
 A dedicated attorney could advocate for you and help you get your charges mitigated or dropped.

-What are the Penalties Associated with Assault in Mecklenburg County?
+What are the Penalties For Assault in Mecklenburg County?

 Penalties for assault in Mecklenburg County include up to a year in jail and a $2,500 fine.
 Other conduct involving assault might aggravate the charge, such as the assault on a law enforcement officer.
 An assault on an officer charge is a felony, which can lead to a fine of up to $2,000 and five years in jail.